aslamhus/VideoEditor/CONTRIBUTING.md

         |---- InfoBar
 ```

-The majority of the VideoEditor's logic is handled by the `Timeline` and `RangeSelector` components.
+The VideoEditor serves as the app entry point, orchestrating the loading of the video and initialization of major components.
+The loading process is handled by the Viewer and the majority of the VideoEditor's user interactions are handled by the `Timeline` and `RangeSelector` components.

 ## Rendering of the VideoEditor